Targeting Viewers' Heterogeneous Ad Aversion: Evidence from a Two-Sided Market

 PhD candidate in Economics

 I am a doctoral candidate in economics at UPF and BSE.
-I have research interests in applied industrial organization (IO) and information economics with a focus on media economics.
+I have research interests in applied industrial organization (IO) and information economics with applications in media economics.